carsdotcom/skelebot/docs/installing.md

 > python setup.py clean --all install --user
 ```

+# Executing

-Once this is complete, you will be able to use Skelebot from anywhere on the system with the `skelebot` command.
+Once it is installed, you will be able to use Skelebot from anywhere on the system with the `skelebot` command.

 ```
 > skelebot